epi052/feroxbuster-docs/content/docs/Configuration/command-line.md

           Set --auto-tune, --collect-words, and --collect-backups to true

       --thorough
-          Use the same settings as --smart and set --collect-extensions to true
+          Use the same settings as --smart and set --collect-extensions and --scan-dir-listings to true

 Proxy settings:
   -p, --proxy <PROXY>